Regal-Internet-Brothers/networking/README.md

 **For an excellent example of how this module is used, and how you can abstract I/O from networking, view the ["cursor demo"](/Examples/Cursor_Example.monkey).** That demo follows several good practices for game networking.
 For basic message I/O, [this demo](/Examples/Basic_Send_Example.monkey) should help.
 And for "mega packet" (File) I/O, [this](/Examples/Network_File_Test.monkey) is a solid reference.

-## API Disclaimer:
-This module acts as a successor to the ['regalnet'](https://bitbucket.org/ImmutableOctet/regalnet) module, development of which has been discontinued.
-This module aims to replace that module, though it is not API, or binary compatible with it.

-Functionality provided in this repository was *(Until recently)* very experimental.
-Though this is now an officially supported module, it is still in relatively early development, and may still see some API changes.
-That being said, this should be stable enough for most use-cases.
-Use this module at your own risk.
-Long-term API compatibility may be assumed, but some implementation details may change.
-Feel free to stick with older versions if newer commits are unstable.
-I'm still unsure if I'm going to need multiple branches or not.
-In the event I do, it will likely be named "experimental", and cover new features.

 ## Features:
 * **Protocol agnostic (TCP or UDP)**; as long as both ends use the same protocol, there should be no code changes.
 (Please use reliable messages where necessary, even when using TCP)